magpiemodel/magpiemodel.github.io/_magpie24/call.md

 Click **[->here<-](submit)** for submission.

 The event is free of charge.
-We are looking forward to receive your submission!
+We are looking forward to receiving your submission!

 ### Timeline